GPs - Frequently Asked Questions

 The NHS Wales operates an independent process for raising concerns and complaints called ‘Putting Things Right’ More information on the ‘Putting Things Right’ process can be found here.

 Under Putting Things Right, if you wish to complain about any aspect of the services provided by your GP practice, you should raise these concerns directly with your GP practice, or via the practice manager, within 12 months of the incident or problem occurring.
 If you do not want to deal with the practice directly, you can contact the concerns team at your local Health Board instead.
-Your local Community Health Council can also provide free confidential advice and support to patients who have a complaint about NHS services.
+Your local Llais can also provide free confidential advice and support to patients who have a complaint about NHS services.

 If you are not satisfied with the final response to your complaint, you can address your complaint directly to the Public Services Ombudsman for Wales.
 The Ombudsman is independent of all government bodies and the service provided is impartial and free of charge.
 You can find out more about the Public Services Ombudsman for Wales by viewing the website of The Public Service Ombudsman for Wales.